The Bankrate promise

 Should I pay off my Chapter 13 bankruptcy plan early?

-If you pay your Chapter 13 plan off early, you alter the agreed upon terms of your bankruptcy case.
-Now, you’ll be responsible for paying your creditors all of your original outstanding debt, including the amount that would’ve been discharged.
+If you pay your Chapter 13 plan off early, you alter the agreed-upon terms of your bankruptcy case.
+You’ll then be responsible for paying your creditors all of your original outstanding debt, including the amount that would’ve been discharged.

 How paying off Chapter 13 bankruptcy early works